GrammaticalFramework/comp-syntax-2020/lab2/README.md

 rather than chapters.
 The abstract syntax is given in the subdirectory grammars/abstract/

+The compulsory lab assignment has two alternatives:

+1. Complete MiniLang for your language of choice
+2. Complete MicroLang + application (Doctor) for your language of choice

 ## Session 5

 1. Design a morphology for the main lexical types (N, A, V) with parameters and a couple of paradigms.